Bhutan Map with States and Cities

 From the map, you can see the following Highlights:

-- Lhuentse: Ancestral home of the royal family, with remote monasteries and weavers of Bhutan’s best handwoven textiles.
+- Lhuentse - Ancestral home of the royal family, famed for hand-woven textiles.

 Tourist Tip: Best suited for repeat travelers or cultural enthusiasts.
 You'll need extra travel time and a sense of adventure.